open-edge-platform/app-orch-catalog/app-orch-tutorials/httpbin/README.md

 # Deploying

-When deploying there are 2 choices - with Envoy Proxy or without.
+When deploying there are 3 choices - with Envoy Proxy or without and a testing profile.

 The Envoy Proxy: